edoddridge/aronnax/docs/input_generation.rst

 Input generators
 *******************

-Aronnax includes a number helper functions for generating input fields.
+Aronnax includes a number of helper functions for generating input fields.
+These can be called with numerical arguments (generating very simple input fields) directory from the aronnax.conf file, using the syntax `:generator_name:arg1,arg2,...,argn`.

 Grid
 =====